IlRomanenko/MemHawk/README.md

 **Definitely.** And the difference in speed will become more noticeable as the number of cores and threads increases.
 Performance was tested on `Intel(R) Core(TM) i9-9900KF CPU @ 3.60GHz`.
 Benchmark is located on `tests/run_benchmark.sh`.

-**N.B.** Jemalloc is the fastest option, but it can't unwind dwarf and perform probabilistic sampling instead of full profiling.
+**N.B.** Jemalloc is the fastest option, but it performs probabilistic sampling instead of full profiling and omits information about total allocation count on given trace.

 | Allocator                       | Workers | Time    |
 |---------------------------------|---------|---------|